-In Fiscal Year 2017, KYTC introduced a new concept for prioritization of projects being considered for implementation into the proposed highway plan.
-A model was developed to create a more data driven, objective and collaborative approach to selecting high priority projects.
+In FY 2017, KYTC introduced a new concept for prioritization of projects being considered for implementation into the proposed highway plan.
+A model was developed to create a more datadriven, objective and collaborative approach to selecting high priority projects.
 This model is called the Strategic Highway Investment Formula for Tomorrow (SHIFT).
-SHIFT uses quantitative data-measures such as crashes, fatalities, traffic volumes, delays, employment to assess the benefits of planned projects and compare them to each other.
-Using the SHIFT formula (developed by transportation engineers) KYTC will score projects and share rankings with local transportation leaders (ADDs, MPOs, and HDOs).
-KYTC ranks projects with statewide importance and through the local collaboration, priorities are set for regional projects.
+SHIFT uses quantitative data - measures such as crashes, fatalities, traffic volumes, delays, employment - to assess the benefits of planned projects and compare them to each other.
+Using the SHIFT formula (developed by transportation engineers), KYTC will score projects and share rankings with local transportation leaders (ADDs, MPOs, and HDOs).
+KYTC ranks projects with statewide importance and, through the local collaboration, priorities are set for regional projects.

-The guidelines and schedule for the prioritization and ranking process are established by the DOP.
-Generally needs are prioritized on a local (respective county/city), regional (ADD), HDO and state (DOP) level.
+The guidelines and schedule for the prioritization and ranking process are established by KYTC.
+Generally, needs are prioritized on a local (respective county or city), regional (ADD), HDO, and state (KYTC) level.
 The ADD is responsible for obtaining the local and regional priorities.
-The prioritization process is documented by the ADD and reported to the KYTC.
-The documentation report is a record of the public involvement process utilized to prioritize the CHAF, including all efforts to educate/ inform the RTC and the public and any methods used to build consensus for priorities and rankings.
+The prioritization process is documented by the ADD and reported to KYTC.
+The documentation report is a record of the public involvement process utilized to prioritize the Continuous Highway Analysis Framework (CHAF), including all efforts to educate and inform the RTC and the public regarding methods used to build consensus for priorities and rankings.